Markovian Embedding of Nonlinear Memory via Spectral Representation: Prototypical physical models with nonlinear memory effects

 The resultant set of local differential equations~\eqref{eq:markovianSWD} can be readily solved using any standard time-integrator; we use the second-order Runge-Kutta scheme.
 An additional task involves computing the history integral over $k$.
 The integrand, with its finite support in $[-1,1]$ and the form of weight function $w$, naturally suggests expansion of $H(k,t)$ in the bases of Chebyshev polynomials of the first kind.
 Therefore, we use the spectrally-accurate Clenshaw-Curtis quadrature method to approximate the integral:

 where $k_n = \cos(n\pi/M)$ are the Chebyshev nodes and $\omega_n$ are the associated weights.
-We numerically solve Eq.~\eqref{eq:markovianSWD} for a few representative parameter sets $(C_1,C_2)$.
+In order to validate the Markovian prescription derived for the WPE dynamics, we numerically solve \cref{eq:markovianSWD} for a few representative parameter sets $(C_1,C_2)$.
 Fig.~\ref{fig:typicalwalkerstates} shows that the embedded system of equations~\eqref{eq:markovianSWD} successfully reproduces the previously known non-walking and walking regimes in the parameter space~\citep{Durey2020,Valaniunsteady2021}.
-For a steady walker, an analytical expression for its steady speed~\citep{Oza2013} is :
+Further, for a droplet in the steady walking regime, an analytical expression for its steady speed~\citep{Oza2013} is :

 The numerical solution for the steady walker attains the above analytical steady walking speed (dashed line) in Fig.~\ref{fig:typicalwalkerstates}c.
-Additionally, in Fig.~\ref{fig:walkerHevolution}, we show the evolution of the history function in the $k-$domain over time.
+Additionally, in Fig.~\ref{fig:walkerHevolution}, we show the evolution of the newly-introduced auxiliary history function, $H(\cdot)$, in the finite $k-$domain over time.
+The spectral behaviour of $H(\cdot)$ suggests that a low-dimensional quadrature approximation with fewer Chebyshev nodes, $M$, is adequate to accurately compute its integral over the finite spectral domain.

-There have been previous works~\citep{phdthesismolacek,Durey2020,Durey2020lorenz,Valanilorenz2022} that rewrite the integro-differential equation for the walker into a system of ODEs.
-However, these transformations work for only specific choices of the wave form $W(x)$.
+There have been previous works~\citep{phdthesismolacek,Durey2020,Durey2020lorenz,Valanilorenz2022, Valani2024infmem} that rewrite the integro-differential equation for the WPE into a system of ODEs.
+However, these transformations are specific to the choices of the wave form $W(x)$.
+For instance, for a similar choice of $W' = -J_1$, \citep{Durey2020} use the recurrence relations for the Bessel-$J$ function to derive a system of ODEs.
 The Markovian embedding formalism is applicable for a broader class of wave forms that have a suitable spectral representation.
 This is particularly useful in generalised pilot-wave framework, where new hydrodynamic quantum analogues are being explored by investigating various wave forms~\citep{Bush_2021}.